-• If f(z) is a twisted modular form of bi-weight $(k, \ell)$ and t a modular function, then the function y(t) defined locally by y(t(z)) = f(z) satisfies a linear differential equation of order $(k + 1)(\ell + 1)$ with algebraic coefficients (Theorem 4.1).
+• If f(z) is a twisted modular form of bi-weight $(k, \ell) \ge (0, 0)$ and t a modular function, then the function y(t) defined locally by y(t(z)) = f(z) satisfies a linear differential equation of order $(k+1)(\ell+1)$ with algebraic coefficients (Theorem 4.1).

 Modular embeddings via differential equations.
-The starting point of the whole project was a worked example, the Teichmüller curves for D = 17, that we present in Section 6-8.
-(The definition of Teichmüller curves along with a summary of the classification results for Teichmüller curves in genus two is given in §5.3 and §5.4.)
-Starting from the flat geometry definition we briefly explain the derivation of the equation of the Teichmüller curve as family of hyperelliptic curves and computation of the Picard-Fuchs differential equations, following [4].
+The starting point of the whole project was a worked example, the Teichmüller curves for D = 17, that we present in §§ 6-8.
+(The definition of Teichmüller curves along with a summary of the classification results for Teichmüller curves in genus two is given in §§ 5.3 and 5.4.)
+Starting from the flat geometry definition we briefly explain the derivation of the equation of the Teichmüller curve as family of hyperelliptic curves and computation of the Picard-Fuchs differential equations, following [BM10a].

 In this way, we present in §7.1 the Fourier expansion of twisted modular forms explicitly.
-The corresponding group $\Gamma$ is neither arithmetic nor commensurable to a triangle group, and the modular forms cannot be expressed in terms of hypergeometric functions.
+The corresponding group Γ is in this case neither arithmetic nor commensurable to a triangle group, and the differential equations expressing the modular forms in terms of a hauptmodule for Γ (i.e. a suitably scaled modular function $t : \mathbb{H}/\Gamma \to \mathbb{P}^1$ of degree one) is not hypergeometric.

 The twisted modular forms have two curious properties.

-- The twisted modular forms do not have a power series expansion in K[[q]] for the standard modular parameter $q = e^{2\pi i z/\alpha}$ , where $\alpha$ is the width of the cusp, but lie instead in K[[Aq]], where A is a transcendental number of Gelfond-Schneider type (i.e., a number of the form $\beta_1 \beta_2^{\beta_3}$ with all $\beta_i$ algebraic). - If f is a twisted modular form and t a suitably scaled modular function, then the function y(t) locally defined by y(t(z)) = f(z) has $\mathcal{O}K$ -integral coefficients.
+- The twisted modular forms do not have a power series expansion in K[[q]] for the standard modular parameter $q = e^{2\pi i z/\alpha}$, where α is the width of the cusp, but lie instead in K[[Aq]], where A is a transcendental number of Gelfond-Schneider type (i.e. a number of the form $\beta_1 \beta_2^{\beta_3}$ with all β_i algebraic). - If f is a twisted modular form and t a suitably scaled modular function, then the function y(t) locally defined by y(t(z)) = f(z), with t(z) as above, has \mathcal{O}K -integral Taylor coefficients.

-The second of these observations was already proved in [4] using p-adic differential equations.
-In Section 8 we will give a "modular" proof of both statements.
-The surprising feature here is that, while the classical proof by Beukers of the integrality of the Apéry coefficients using modularity relies on the integrality of the Fourier coefficients of the q-expansions of modular forms on arithmetic groups, here the expansions of both f(z) and t(z) with respect to Aq have coefficients with infinitely many prime factors in their denominators, and yet the integrality of f with respect to t still holds.
-To give a modular forms on the Teichmüller curve and Hilbert modular forms on the ambient surface.
+The second of these observations was already proved in [BM10a] using p-adic differential equations.
+In §8 we will give a 'modular' proof of both statements.
+The surprising feature here is that, while the classical proof by Beukers of the integrality of the Apéry coefficients using modularity relies on the integrality of the Fourier coefficients of the q-expansions of modular forms on arithmetic groups, here the expansions of both f(z) and t(z) with respect to Aq have coefficients with infinitely many prime factors in their denominators, and yet the integrality of fwith respect to t still holds.
+To give a modular argument for this integrality, we have to use the relationship between twisted modular forms on the Teichmüller curve and Hilbert modular forms on the ambient surface.

-For D = 17 the full ring of symmetric Hilbert modular forms has been determined by Hermann ([14]).
-We recall and use his construction to write down explicitly the equation of the Teichmüller curves for D = 17 on the (rational) symmetric Hilbert modular surface in Theorem (8.3).
+For D = 17 the full ring of symmetric Hilbert modular forms has been determined by Hermann [Her81].
+We recall and use his construction to write down explicitly the equation of the Teichmüller curves for D = 17 on the (rational) symmetric Hilbert modular surface in Theorem 8.3.

-• The exist coordinates U, V on the Hilbert modular surface $X{17}$ , explicitly given in terms of theta functions, such that the two Teichmüller curves on $X{17}$ are cut out by the quadratic equations (70) and (71).
+• There exist coordinates U, V on the Hilbert modular surface X{17} , explicitly given in terms of theta functions, such that the two Teichmüller curves on X{17} are cut out by the quadratic equations (70) and (71).